With distinctive glass exteriors and open-plan designs, these homes are prefabricated to your exact specifications. All you need is the plot.

 But that doesn't mean that we can expect to see a Huf Haus on every street corner.

-Bindwald says: "We only build 200 houses a year worldwide.
+Bindewald says: "We produce 150 houses a year worldwide, of which 30-40 will be allocated to the UK market.
 We could have expanded, but we decided not to.
 It's a niche market and we want it to stay like that."

 What makes Huf Haus so special?

-The houses come in varying shapes and sizes (a small Huf Haus is typically 2,500 sq ft, while a large one comes in at 6,000 sq ft), but the uniting factor is Huf Haus's signature post and beam design, which means no load-bearing walls.
+The houses are custom-designed (a small Huf Haus is typically 1,800 sq ft, while a large one comes in at 12,000 sq ft), but the uniting factor is Huf Haus's signature post and beam design, which means no load-bearing walls.

 There's no necessary room division, allowing owners to create a home that meets their current needs, and which can be altered later if their lifestyle changes.